lrodriguezlujan/neurostr/doc/selectors.md

 NeuroSTR includes a relatively large set of predefined selector functions.
 They are organized in four categories, according to their input element type.
 For example, all selector functions that take either a single node or a node set as input fall into the *Node* category.

-Here is the list of available selectors, you can find more information about what each selector does by clicking on their name:
+Here is the list of available selectors, you can find more details about each selector by clicking on their name:

 ### [Node Selectors](selectors/node.html)